Poland's PM says NATO to boost military presence within weeks

-Tusk spoke three days after foreign ministers from the U.S.-led alliance ordered military commanders to devise plans for reinforcing NATO defenses among its eastern European members, including Poland, a neighbor of Ukraine.
+Tusk spoke three days after foreign ministers from the U.S.-led alliance ordered military commanders to devise plans for reinforcing NATO defences among its eastern European members, including Poland, a neighbour of Ukraine.

 Russia’s annexation of Crimea after the fall of Ukraine’s pro-Russian president to mass protests has caused the deepest crisis in East-West relations since the Cold War, when most east European countries were under Soviet domination from Moscow.